RoystonS/BetterBravoLights/.github/ISSUE_TEMPLATE/01-bug_report.md

 ---
-name: "🐛 Bug Report"
+name: "🐛 Report a bug"
-about: Create a problem report to help us improve
+about: I'd like to report a problem with BetterBravoLights.
 title: ""
 labels: needs-triage
 assignees: RoystonS
 ---

 <!--